Sweyn II of Denmark

 Sweyn II (c.
-1019 – 28 April 1076), also known as Sweyn Estridsson (Note: His first name is also spelled Swen, Swein, Svein and Sven, and the patronymic as Estridson, Estrithson or Estridsøn.)
+1019 – 28 April 1076), also known as Sweyn Estridsson (Note: His first name is also spelled Swen, Swein, Svein and Sven, and the matronymic as Estridson, Estrithson or Estridsøn.)
 (Sveinn Ástríðarson, Svend Estridsen) and Sweyn Ulfsson, was King of Denmark from 1047 until his death in 1076.
 He was the son of Ulf Thorgilsson and Estrid Svendsdatter, and the grandson of Sweyn Forkbeard through his mother's line.
-He was married at least two times, and fathered 20 children or more out of wedlock, including the five future kings Harald Hen, Saint Canute, Oluf Hunger, Eric Evergood, and Niels.
+He was married at least twice, and fathered 20 children or more out of wedlock, including the five future kings Harald Hen, Saint Canute, Oluf Hunger, Eric Evergood, and Niels.

 He was courageous in battle, but did not have much success as a military commander.
 His skeleton reveals that he was a tall, powerfully built man who walked with a limp.

 Biography

 Accession to the throne

-Sweyn was born in England, as the son of Ulf Thorgilsson and Estrid Svendsdatter, the latter of whom was the daughter of King Sweyn I Forkbeard and sister of Kings Harald II and Canute the Great.
-Sweyn grew up a military leader, and served under king Anund Jacob of Sweden for a time.
+Sweyn was born in England, as the son of Ulf Thorgilsson and Estrid Svendsdatter, the daughter of King Sweyn I Forkbeard and sister of Kings Harald II and Canute the Great.
+Sweyn grew up a military leader, and served under King Anund Jacob of Sweden for a time.
 He pillaged the Elbe-Weser area in 1040, but was caught by the Archbishop of Hamburg-Bremen, who released him shortly thereafter.

-Svend was made a jarl under Danish king Harthacnut (the two were first cousins), and led a campaign for him against Norway, but was beaten by Magnus I of Norway.
+The Danish king Harthacnut, Sweyn's cousin, made him a jarl, and Sweyn led a campaign for him against Norway, but King Magnus I of Norway defeated them.
 When Harthacnut died in 1042, Magnus claimed the Danish throne and made Svend the jarl of Jutland.
 In 1043, Sweyn fought for Magnus at the Battle of Lyrskov Heath at Hedeby, near the present-day border of Denmark and Germany.
 Sweyn won a great reputation at Lyrskov Heath, and had the Danish nobles crown him king in Viborg in Jutland.
 He was defeated by Magnus on several occasions, and had to flee to Sweden.
 Eventually he managed to return and establish a foothold in Scania.

 The war between Magnus and Sweyn lasted until 1045, when Magnus' uncle Harald Hardrada returned to Norway from exile.
 Harald and Sweyn joined forces, and Magnus decided to share the Norwegian throne with Harald.
 In 1047 Magnus died, having stated on his deathbed that his kingdom would be divided: Harald would get the throne of Norway, while Sweyn would be king of Denmark.
 Upon hearing of Magnus' death Sweyn said, "Now so help me God, I shall never yield Denmark".